RATING: 2 Key RESULT: Win REMAINING: 0:22

 Where is Thomas Edison and his Anti-Confusion Machine™ you need him?!

-We know Breakout Florida to be on the more moderate side of the scenic spectrum, but in the other two games we’ve played at the venue, that in no way hurt the overall experience.
+We know Code to Escape to be on the more moderate side of the scenic spectrum, but in the other two games we’ve played at the venue, that in no way hurt the overall experience.
 The truth is The Mystery of Clarence Earl Gideon had the lease effort put into its scenic, by a large margin.

 The room was fairly plain and empty – feeling more like just an empty rented office space than a themed environment.
 Only the most basic of furnishing existed within the space – a few bookshelves, a small table, and not much else.

 A venue doesn’t need a massive scenic budget to at least sell the concept of the world I’m to be operating within.
 Honestly, had you dropped me into this game without identifying its backstory, I could never have told you what the theme was intended to be.